 As it happens, 2019 might just be the year where everything changes…

-In February, high-calibre news agencies like The Sun and LADbible broke the news that an imminent new release was about to take the world by storm.
-On the horizon it seemed, was a whisky so sublime it would send shockwaves throughout the distilling industry… A dram of such exquisite perfection that master blenders everywhere would hang up their noses, safe in the knowledge that they could never achieve such heights in their own, now-completely pointless careers.
+In February, high-calibre news agencies like The Sun and LADbible broke the news that a new dram was about to take the world by storm.
+On the horizon it seemed, was a whisky so sublime it would send shockwaves throughout the distilling industry… A nip of such exquisite perfection that master blenders everywhere would hang up their noses, safe in the knowledge that they could never achieve such heights in their own, utterly pointless careers.

-Fortunately however, the world has been notified and it didn’t take long before the news began to spread faster than a dose of the clap.
+Fortunately however, the signal fires were lit and soon the news was spreading faster than a dose of the clap.
 Exclusive to the purveyor of fine wines and spirits that is Lidl Supermarkets, the Queen Margot 8 year old blended scotch shot to the top of shopping lists everywhere, causing retail riots that made Black Friday look like a Sunday morning stroll.

-Finally, through sheer ruthless determination and no small loss of blood, I made my way to the front, only to discover that it wasn’t actually the queue for Queen Margot and was in fact a display of fake Jaffa Cakes on special offer.
+Finally, through sheer ruthless determination and no small loss of blood, I made my way to the front, only to discover that it wasn’t actually the queue for Queen Margot at all, rather it was a shelf full of fake Jaffa Cakes on special offer.
 Sheepishly I withdrew from the chaos, apologising as I passed the teenage girl who was attempting to clean up bloodstains and severed limbs with a mop and bucket.

 Smell: Bloody Brilliant!!